 Don’t be fooled, your price is never too high.
 Use these tactics.

-In this 3 minute blog, you’ll learn the real reasons why clients claim your price is too high, and how you can counter that.
+In this 3 minute blog, you’ll learn the real reasons why clients claim your offer is too high, and how you can counter that and become more entrepreneurial.

 Your price is too high!